 Treatment is not always required for children with flat feet.
 If your child is less than 6 years of age they still have potential to keep growing and changing and to develop an ‘ideal’ arch height.

 You should be concerned if your child develops some of the symptoms mentioned above, has only one flat foot, or if they no longer want to participate in sport.

 If treatment is necessary for your child, this will involve supportive footwear and foot and lower limb strengthening exercises.
-Non-customised or Customised Foot Supports (Orthotics) may also be recommended.
-Supportive footwear and Foot Supports can quickly reduce a child’s symptoms and assist in improving their co-ordination and proprioception.
+Non-customised or Customised Foot Orthoses may also be recommended.
+Supportive footwear and Foot Orthoses can quickly reduce a child’s symptoms and assist in improving their co-ordination and proprioception.
 They may also have a greater long term benefit in encouraging normal development whilst reducing the likelihood of lower limb related problems such as foot, ankle, knee, hip and lower back pain in adulthood.

 Please give Foundation Podiatry a call today if you have any concerns regarding your child’s foot posture or development.